IrinaTemnikova/EmTerms-code/README.md

 Train.sh produces a Model

-the input file must be a text file, one word per line, with 0 or 1 associated.
+The input file must be a text file, one word per line, with 0 or 1 associated.
 1 if the word is part of a term.
 The input files are produced via manual annotation of terms in the text.

 bash train.sh — to see the usage